-When we save a record with an insert update, or upsert statement salesforce performs the events in order because when the event happens, Order of Execution is very important because they are multiple things tield to a single event and when the event gets fired we need to know which processes is running first and which processes is running last.
+When we save a record with an insert update, or upsert statement salesforce performs the events in order because when the event happens, Order of Execution is very important because they are multiple things tied to a single event and when the event gets fired we need to know which processes are running first and which processes are running last.

 The order of execution is in the following order.

 - Custom validations are performed.

 - Saves the record but does not commit

 - If the record was updated with workflow field updates, fires before and after triggers are more time in addition to standard validations.
 Custom validation rules are not run again.